Stephenie LaGrossa Kendrick

 Stephenie LaGrossa Kendrick (née LaGrossa; born December 6, 1979) is an American television personality best known for her multiple appearances on the American reality competition series Survivor.
 She first appeared on the show's tenth season, Survivor: Palau (2005), where she finished seventh and became a fan favorite.
-Her popularity among audiences earned her a spot on the very following season, Survivor: Guatemala (2005), where she finished as the runner-up, and later on the show's twentieth season, Survivor: Heroes vs. Villains (2010), where she placed 19th.
+She was so popular among audiences that she was brought back the very following season, Survivor: Guatemala (2005), where she finished as the runner-up.
+She later competed on the show's twentieth season, Survivor: Heroes vs. Villains (2010), where she placed 19th.
 After marrying Philadelphia Phillies pitcher Kyle Kendrick in 2010, LaGrossa Kendrick took a twelve-year hiatus from reality television to focus on their family.
 She returned to the spotlight on Snake in the Grass in 2022, and went on to compete on the first season of The Traitors, finishing in seventh place.
-LaGrossa Kendrick is set to return to compete on Survivor for a fourth time on its upcoming fiftieth season, Survivor 50: In the Hands of the Fans, in 2026.
+LaGrossa Kendrick returned to Survivor for a fourth time on its 50th season, Survivor 50: In the Hands of the Fans, in 2026 and placed 10th.

 Early life

 Stephenie LaGrossa was born on December 6, 1979, to Stephen and Marguerite LaGrossa.
 She is the youngest of five children and the couple's only daughter.
 LaGrossa grew up in Glenolden, Pennsylvania.
-She attended Archbishop Prendergast High School, were she competed on the varsity lacrosse, field hockey and swimming teams.
+She attended Archbishop Prendergast High School, where she competed on the varsity lacrosse, field hockey and swimming teams.
 After graduating, she attended Temple University but later transferred to Monmouth University in Long Branch, New Jersey.
 She played Division One lacrosse at both institutions and was a four-year starter, captaining the team in her final year.
 She received athletic and academic scholarships and regularly appeared on the Dean's list for high-achieving students.
 She made the Northeast Conference Academic Honor Roll and was a three-time Northeast Conference All-Conference selection, Scholar/Athlete Award recipient, and nominee for Female Athlete of the Year.
 LaGrossa earned a Bachelor of Science degree in business administration, with concentrations in marketing and management.